KittyGiraudel/site/_posts/2020-12-01-a11y-advent-calendar.md

 > “[I] don’t think I can do it with all the g’s, the a’s, the s’s.
 They need to start with letters I can actually say.”

 Besides people who stutter, people born deaf often have a different speech than those having being used to hearing voices since childhood.
 These speech differences, and even non-native accents, are usually not accounted for in voice interface design, which can be exclusive and further alienating.

+## Day 24: The Case for Accessibility

+As the very last topic of this calendar, I would like to discuss “the case for accessibility.”
+In an ideal world, we would not have to make the case for accessibility, because it is a human right and ethically the right thing to do—so there really should be no one to convince that this is worth it.
+Unfortunately, we do not live in an ideal world, and more often than not, we have to convince managers and clients of all sorts that accessibility should be considered from the start.

+There is a famous quote from Heydon Pickering that says:

+> Accessibility is not about doing _more_ work but about doing the _right_ work.

+Indeed, when considered early on, accessibility does not necessarily equate doing more work.
+In fact, it is having to rebuild things further down the road because they cannot be made accessible which is costly.
+So I’d say that is a good point to make: by being more considered from the start, we can already get a very long way.

+Then, very simply put, increasing access to software and products means enlarging their audience and reach.
+It’s not rocket science: if more people have access to something, more people get to use it.
+As of writing, the W3C reports one person out of 7 with a disability (whether it is visible or not), which means about a billion users.
+Additionally, it’s good to remember that everyone benefits from more usable and accessible content, beyond disabled persons.

+If this still doesn’t do the trick, I guess the last argument to make is the legal one.
+Many if not most countries have pretty strict equal access laws and regulations in place (whether they are enforced is up for debate)—the Europe has the [Web and Mobile Accessibility Directive](https://www.w3.org/WAI/policies/european-union/#web-and-mobile-accessibility-directive) and the United States have [Section 508](https://www.w3.org/WAI/policies/united-states/#section-508-of-the-us-rehabilitation-act-of-1973-as-amended) and the [American with Disabilities Act](https://www.w3.org/WAI/policies/united-states/#americans-with-disabilities-act-of-1990-ada-as-amended) amongst other policies.
+You can find a [comprehensive list of accessibility laws and policies](https://www.w3.org/WAI/policies/) on the W3C website.

+As a prime example, in 2019 a blind man named Guillermo Robles sued Domino’s Pizza—an American company—for not being able to order pizza online because the website was not usable with a screen-reader.
+What made this court case special is that Domino’s doubled-down trying to find a loophole why they did not have to comply with the ADA instead of investing what is estimated to be €40,000 worth of work to make their website accessible to screen-readers.
+The US Court ruled that Domino’s Pizza had, in fact, to comply with accessibility regulations in place and is not exempt from providing equal access to all.

+Since then, the amount of accessibility lawsuits has been on the rise, especially in the US where the regulations in place apply to the private sector as well.
+A lawsuit on the ground of accessibility (or lack thereof) can be costly and time-consuming for companies.

+Making the case for accessibility might require bringing all these points to some extent.
+From my personal experience at N26, we didn’t have much buy-in from our product managers to begin with but still went out of our way to make things as accessible and inclusive as we could.
+Gradually, we showed that making things right wasn’t necessarily slower or more difficult which helped with raising awareness and having more disciplines considering the topic as part of their role.
+Eventually, prior launching in the US, N26 wanted to make sure the company was not at risk of a lawsuit.
+So the case evolved with time: it started because we wanted to do the right thing, became more normal in the product organisation and then got backed up by the company itself from a legal standpoint.

+---

+Alright friends, that’s the end of our #A11yAdvent calendar!
+Thank you very much for having followed along during the entire month, and I hope you learnt a thing or two.
+If you have any questions or comments, please be sure to [get in touch on Twitter](https://twitter.com/HugoGiraudel)—I’m happy to chat.
+In the meantime, I wish you a pleasant end of the year! <span role="img" aria-label="Star">🌟</span>